 Other fore- and middle-ground details were built up, such as the fence to the right and the drainage trough in the foreground.

-Using a combination of pthalocyanine blue, cobalt blue and burnt umber, I added the windows and open door details as well as picking out shadows on the rough surfaces.
+Using a combination of Pthalocycnine Blue, Cobalt Blue, and Burnt Umber, I added the windows and open door details as well as picking out shadows on the rough surfaces.

 I flicked in the lightning rods with the same mixture.

-The painting was looking too cool with all the blue in the shadows of the barn so I bumped up the warmth of the surrounding fields using raw sienna, cadmium orange and sap green.
+The painting was looking too cool (i.e. in terms of color temperature) with all the blue in the shadows of the barn so I bumped up the warmth of the surrounding fields using Raw Sienna, Cadmium Orange, and Sap Green.

 To break it up the foreground and add a little interest, I added indications of grasses and a rolling hill.

-Using a dark mixing of pthalocyanine blue and burnt umber and my 1/2″ flat brush I added the texture of bare branches against the sky and over that nasty area to the right of the barn that gave me trouble.
+Using a dark mixing of Phthalocyanine Blue and Burnt Umber and my 1/2″ flat brush I added the texture of bare branches against the sky and over that nasty area to the right of the barn that gave me trouble.
 I called it done at this point!

-In step 3.5 I painted the woods to the right of the barn…but I drew them poorly.
-I wasn’t paying attention and by the time I realized I needed another element in that area the paint was down.
+In step 3.5, I painted the woods to the right of the barn…but I drew them poorly.
+I wasn’t paying attention, and by the time I realized I needed another element in that area, the paint was already down.

-I used a stiff #6 nylon acrylic painting brush and a kleenex and lifted the paint with clear water and daubing.
+I used a stiff #6 nylon acrylic painting brush and a piece of tissue to lift the paint with clear water and dabbing.